 New York Mortgage Trust Provides Preliminary Estimates of Third Quarter 2022 Financial Results and Announces Date of Third Quarter 2022 Conference Call

-/EIN News/ -- NEW YORK, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- New York Mortgage Trust, Inc. (Nasdaq: NYMT) (“NYMT,” the “Company,” “we,” “our” or “us”) today announced preliminary estimates of select financial information as of and for the quarter ended September 30, 2022 in light of sustained market volatility.
+NEW YORK, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- New York Mortgage Trust, Inc. NYMT ("NYMT," the "Company," "we," "our" or "us") today announced preliminary estimates of select financial information as of and for the quarter ended September 30, 2022 in light of sustained market volatility.

 Preliminary Estimates of Select Financial Information for Third Quarter 2022